 Two varieties of holy basil are harvested, wild, and cultivated.
 Large volumes of oil are produced from the wild variety, as compared to the cultivated one.
-Thus, quantity produced from the wild crop.
+Thus, the price is essentially determined by the quantity produced from the wild crop.
 If less oil is produced from the wild crop, then the oil from the cultivated variety becomes expensive.
 The wild crop is harvested from December to January or February, while the cultivated one can be distilled all through the year, except the monsoon season.
 It is difficult to predict the quantity of oil produced during the harvest season.
-Estimates are only available once the season is over.
+Estimates are only available once the